Examples of civil disobedience: Myanmar

-In addition, the citizens have used nationwide coordinated symbolic protest of 8pm-nightly clanging of pots and cymbals -- alluding similarity to the tradition of expelling evil spirits.
+In addition, the citizens have used nationwide coordinated symbolic protest of 8pm-nightly clanging of pots and cymbals—alluding to the tradition of making noise to expel evil spirits.

 Pakistan

 In 2007-2008, lawyers in Pakistan led a nationwide movement of street protests and civil disobedience against the rule of President Pervez Musharraf, an army general.
 The Lawyers' Movement began in response to Musharraf's attempt to dismiss the chief justice of Pakistan's Supreme Court, Iftikhar Muhammad Chaudhry, after Chaudhry issued rulings holding Pakistan's military and intelligence agencies responsible for the unexplained disappearance of hundreds of Pakistani citizens.
 The lawyers won support of political parties and civil society groups opposed to a continuation of army rule.
 Police attacked protest marches with batons, arrested lawyers and human rights leaders organizing the movement, and raided the Lahore High Court Bar Association, one of the organizing centers of the civil disobedience campaign.
 Musharraf lost public support and Pakistan's main political parties agreed in summer 2008 to impeach him.
 Musharraf resigned in August and a quickly organized presidential election yielded Asif Ali Zardari, the husband of the assassinated former prime minister, Benazir Bhutto, as Musharraf's successor.
 Zardari hesitated to reinstall the independent-minded Chaudhry as chief justice and protests, including civil disobedience, continued until Zardari did so in March 2009.

 On 17 August 2014, Cricketer-turned-politician Imran Khan called for widespread civil disobedience in Pakistan, urging supporters to stop paying taxes and utility bills in a bid to oust the government of Prime Minister Nawaz Sharif.

 Pakistani opposition politician Imran Khan has called for a campaign of civil disobedience as he addressed thousands of supporters protesting for a second day against the government of Nawaz Sharif in Islamabad.

 The FPCCI(Federation of the Pakistan Chambers of Commerce and Industry) chief said political activities should not affect economic and trade activities.
 Strikes, harassment through mobs and destruction of the public and private properties are the national loss.